 The Latch Hawk Wireless™ is designed for retrofittable installation to existing fingerboard latches.
 The simple locking nut design means sensors can be installed within seconds, allowing for installation during routine downtime.
 The simple design means no adjustments to existing latches are required.

-Latch Hawk™ proprietary software allows operators to drill down and track individual latch metrics including number of latch cycles, and time elapsed to open or close.
+Latch Hawk™ proprietary software allows operators to drill down and track individual latch metrics including number of latch cycles.
 This allows operators to quickly identify faulty latches and schedule routine maintenance avoiding the risk of latch malfunction and non-productive down time (NPT).
-Each sensor contains an LED light which can be triggered to quickly identify which latches need to be repaired or replaced during maintenance.
 The Latch Hawk Wireless™ monitoring system can be integrated via PROFIBUS DP into control systems.

 The Latch Hawk Wireless™ is designed with a sophisticated wireless network allowing for minimal interference with existing components.
 The network of latch sensors send data to gateways.
 The gateway units then send this data wirelessly to a concentrator unit which is connect via Ethernet cable to a HMI display in the operators cabin.